EdwinSanFI/Project-Slot/README.md

 <p align="center"><b>Experience the excitement of a casino and test your luck with this interactive Slot Machine Java application!</b></p>

-## Learn More
-To learn more about Java and Object-Oriented Programming concepts, explore the following resources:

 ## Contributions & Feedback :speech_balloon:

 I appreciate any feedback and suggestions to improve my projects, as well as contributions to the code.
 Feel free to create an issue or submit a pull request if you'd like to contribute.